TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Backend/AjaxClientSide.rst

 ..  todo: Unify with Ajax.rst, which also contains client-side ajax information
     https://github.com/TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/issues/2331

-TYPO3 Core ships an API to send ajax requests to the server.
+TYPO3 Core ships an API to send Ajax requests to the server.
 This API is based on the `fetch API`_, which is implemented in every modern browser (e.g. Chrome, Safari, Firefox, Edge).

 .. note::